Dujail massacre

 Following his capture and subsequent trial during the Iraq War, Saddam Hussein was hanged on 30 December 2006 for crimes against humanity in connection with his involvement in the Dujail massacre.
-Many others, including Hussein's brother, were also sentenced and executed for crimes against humanity.
+Many others, including Saddam’s brother, were also sentenced and executed for many crimes against humanity.

 Background

 The Shia-dominated town of Dujail was a stronghold of the Islamic Dawa Party, an Islamist organization involved in the Iranian-backed insurgency against Saddam Hussein's Ba'athist regime in Iraq during the Iran–Iraq War.
 Widely viewed in the West as a terrorist organization at the time, the Dawa Party was banned by the Iraqi regime in 1980 and its members sentenced to death in absentia by the Iraqi Revolutionary Command Council.

 Events

 On 8 July 1982, Saddam Hussein visited Dujail to make a speech praising local conscripts who had served Iraq in the ongoing war against neighbouring Iran.
 Hussein visited several households, and after finishing his speech, he prepared for his return to the capital city of Baghdad.
 As his motorcade proceeded down the main road, up to a dozen gunmen used the cover of the date palm orchards that lined both sides of the road to open fire, killing two of his bodyguards before fleeing on foot.
 In the ensuing four-hour-long firefight, most of the attackers were killed and several were captured.